veddox/monarch-arena/API.md

 - `polygon(corners, filled=True)` Construct a shape by linking the corners, optionally filling it out. `corners`: a list of pairs of coordinates.

-- `triangle(x1, y1, x2, y2, x3, y3, filled=True)` Draw a triangle.
+- `triangle(x1, y1, x2, y2, x3, y3, filled=True)` Returns a triangle.

-- `rectangle(x1, y1, x2, y2, x3, y3, x4, y4, filled=True)` Draw a rectangle.
+- `rectangle(x1, y1, x2, y2, x3, y3, x4, y4, filled=True)` Returns a rectangle.

 - `circle(center_x, center_y, radius, filled=True, quarters=[1,2,3,4])`
-  Draw a circle using its center point and radius, optionally specifying which quadrants to draw.
+  Create a circle using its center point and radius, optionally specifying which quadrants to draw.

 - `fill_shape(shape)` Take a shape (a list of coordinates enclosing a space)